 Bahrain is an industrialized nation in the top 25% of the world's economies.
-Located east of Saudi Arabia in the Persian Gulf, its climate is arid with mild, pleasant winters and very hot, humid summers.
+Located in the Middle East in the Persian Gulf (east of Saudi Arabia and west of Qatar), the climate is classified as dry (arid).

 See also: Library article for Yellow Fever